 The CT Historic Rehabilitation Tax Credit Program (C.G.S., Sec.
 10-416c) establishes a 25% tax credit on the Qualified Rehabilitation Expenditures associated with the rehabilitation of a Certified Historic Structure.
-(Qualified rehabilitation expenditures are hard costs associated with the rehabilitation; site improvements and non-construction costs are excluded.)

 The structure must be rehabilitated in a manner consistent with the historic character of such property and have a post-rehabilitation use of one of the following: